 “Then He went into the temple and began to drive out those who bought and sold in it, saying to them, ‘It is written, “My house is a house of prayer,” but you have made it a “den of thieves.”’
 And He was teaching daily in the temple.
 But the chief priests, the scribes, and the leaders of the people sought to destroy Him, and were unable to do anything; for all the people were very attentive to hear Him” (Luke 19:45-48 NKJV).

-His actions specifically targeted the sellers—the chief priests.
-He drove them out by quoting a passage from Isaiah and one from Jeremiah, “My house is a house of prayer,” but you have made it a “den of thieves.”’
-Luke makes clear that this action led the chief priests and their scribes, those who were the principal men of the people, to seek to kill Jesus, but they could not do so openly because the crowds hung on His words.
-From this point, however, the chief priests of Jerusalem sought to kill Jesus, eventually having to arrest Him under the cloak of darkness—further evidence that the crowds of Jerusalem never turned against Jesus.
+Luke makes clear that this action led the chief priests to seek to kill Jesus, but they could not do so openly because the crowds hung on His words.
+From this point, the chief priests sought the right opportunity to arrest Him quietly under the cloak of darkness—further evidence that the crowds of Jerusalem never turned against Jesus.

 Why did His action elicit such a visceral response?
 The answer lies in Jesus’ teaching and His popularity, both of which threatened the power and wealth of Jerusalem’s chief priests.